MacBook Stuck On The Loading Screen – How To Fix It

 Is your MacBook stuck on the loading screen with the Apple logo on it, or it just won't turn on?
 You waited for several minutes and it didn't show any progress?
 Typically, it only takes around 30 seconds for the Mac to boot.
 Try the solutions listed below to fix the problem.

-See also: How To Fix Mac Won't Connect To WiFi
+See also: How To Fix Mac Won't Connect To Wifi.

-Shut Down Your Mac
+Shut Down Your MacBook

-When you see that your MacBook Pro is stuck on loading screen, you cannot shut it down from the Apple menu.
+You cannot shut it down from the Apple menu if your MacBook is stuck on the loading screen.
 All you can do is press the power button for a few seconds until the computer is off.
 Then, disconnect all peripheral devices from your Mac and wait for 30 seconds to 1 minute.
-Press the power button of your MacBook Pro to turn it on.
+Press the power button on your MacBook to turn it on.

-Turn it back on and immediately press and hold Option, Command, P and R keys simultaneously.
+Turn it back on and immediately press and hold Option, Command, P, and R keys simultaneously.
 Release them after about 20 seconds or once you hear the startup sound or when the Apple logo appears.

-- Shut down your MacBook Pro
+- Shut down your MacBook

 - Release all keys and turn on your Mac.

-Start In Safe Mode
+Start the MacBook in Safe Mode

 You can use the Safe Mode method to check if your MacBook has another issue or not.
-If you don't find any issue, try to start the computer normally.
+If you don't find any problem, try to start the computer normally.

-Repair The Disk
+Repair The MacBook Disk

 - Restart the computer

-- Once you hear the chime, press Command and R keys altogether until you see the Utility menu on the screen.
+- Once you hear the chime, press the Command and R keys altogether until you see the Utility menu on the screen.

 - Select Disk Utility and click the Continue button